LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems1.md

 *   Why would you want to ascribe human-like properties such as beliefs, goals, or intentions to a technical system?
 (McCarthy)

 You always can!
-*   ’It is perfectly coherent to treat a light switch as a (very cooperative) agent with the capability of transmitting current at will, who invariably transmits current when it believes that we want it transmitted and not otherwise; flicking the switch is simply our way of communicating our desires’. <sup><sup>(Yoav Shoham, 1993)
+*   ’It is perfectly coherent to treat a light switch as a (very cooperative) agent with the capability of transmitting current at will, who invariably transmits current when it believes that we want it transmitted and not otherwise; flicking the switch is simply our way of communicating our desires’. <sup>(Yoav Shoham, 1993)</sup>

 Yet - Why do we find this absurd?